jakubix30/Owncast-windows-fix/README.md

 ## License

-Distributed under the MIT License.
+This project is based on Owncast (https://github.com/owncast/owncast), distributed under the MIT License.